 - A. Furnish extra materials, from the same product run, that match products installed and that are packaged with protective covering for storage and identified with labels describing contents.
 1. Carpet Tile: Full-size units equal to 5 percent of amount installed for each type indicated, but not less than 10 sq. yd.
 (8.3 sq. m).

-- Installer Qualifications: An experienced installer who is recommended by the carpet manufacturer.
+- A. Installer Qualifications: An experienced installer who is recommended by the carpet manufacturer.
 And who is certified by the International Certified Floorcovering Installers Association.
-Flooring contractor to be a specialty contractor normally engaged in this type of work and shall have three (3) years minimum documented experience in commercial installation of similar flooring materials and participation in manufacturer's environmental program involving responsible flooring removal, recycling and installation - Single Source Responsibility: Obtain product from single source. - Carpet Fire-Test-Response Characteristics: Provide carpet with the following fire -test-response characteristics as determined by testing identical products per test method indicated below by UL or another testing and inspecting agency acceptable to authorities having jurisdiction.
-1. Critical Radiant Flux Classification: Class 1, not less than 0.45 W/sq.cm.per ASTM E-648 2.
-Smoke Density: 450 or less. - Mockups: Build mockups to verify selections made under Sample submittals, to demonstrate aesthetic effects, and to set quality standards for fabrication and installation.
-1. Build mockups at locations and in sizes shown on Drawings.
-2. Subject to compliance with requirements, approved mockups may become part of the completed Work if undisturbed at time of Substantial Completion.
+Flooring contractor to be a specialty contractor normally engaged in this type of work and shall have three (3) years minimum documented experience in commercial installation of similar flooring materials and participation in manufacturer's environmental program involving responsible flooring removal, recycling and installation

+- B. Single Source Responsibility: - C. Carpet Fire-Test-Response Characteristics: Provide carpet with the following fire -test-response characteristics as determined by testing identical products per test method indicated below by UL or another testing and inspecting agency acceptable to authorities having jurisdiction. - 1.
+Critical Radiant Flux Classification: Class 1, not less than 0.45 W/sq.cm.per ASTM E-648 - 2.
+Smoke Density: 450 or less. - D. Mockups: Build mockups to verify selections made under Sample submittals, to demonstrate aesthetic effects, and to set quality standards for fabrication and installation. - 1.
+Build mockups at locations and in sizes shown on Drawings. - 2.
+Subject to compliance with requirements, approved mockups may become part of the completed Work if undisturbed at time of Substantial Completion.

-- Comply with CRI's "CRI Carpet Installation Standard."
+- A. Comply with CRI's "CRI Carpet Installation Standard."

-- Comply with CRI's "CRI Carpet Installation Standard" for temperature, humidity, and ventilation limitations. - Environmental Limitations: Do not deliver or install carpet tiles until spaces are enclosed and weathertight, wet-work in spaces is complete and dry, and ambient temperature and humidity conditions are maintained at levels planned for building occupants during the remainder of the construction period. - Do not install carpet tiles over concrete slabs until slabs have cured and are sufficiently dry to bond with adhesive and concrete slabs have pH range recommended by carpet tile manufacturer. - Where demountable partitions or other items are indicated for installation on top of carpet tiles, install carpet tiles before installing these items.
+- A. Comply with CRI's "CRI Carpet Installation Standard" for temperature, humidity, and ventilation limitations. - B. Environmental Limitations: Do not deliver or install carpet tiles until spaces are enclosed and weathertight, wet-work in spaces is complete and dry, and ambient temperature and humidity conditions are maintained at levels planned for building occupants during the remainder of the construction period. - C. Do not install carpet tiles over concrete slabs until slabs have cured and are sufficiently dry to bond with adhesive and concrete slabs have pH range recommended by carpet tile manufacturer. - D. Where demountable partitions or other items are indicated for installation on top of carpet tiles, install carpet tiles before installing these items.

-A. Special Warranty for Carpet Tiles: Manufacturer agrees to repair or replace components of carpet tile installation that fail in materials or workmanship within specified warranty period.

-1. Warranty does not include deterioration or failure of carpet tile due to unusual traffic, failure of substrate, vandalism, or abuse.

-2. Failures include, but are not limited to, the following:
+- A. Special Warranty for Carpet Tiles: Manufacturer agrees to repair or replace components of carpet tile installation that fail in materials or workmanship within specified warranty period. - 1.
+Warranty does not include deterioration or failure of carpet tile due to unusual traffic, failure of substrate, vandalism, or abuse. - 2.
+Failures include, but are not limited to, the following: - a.

-- a.
 More than 10 percent edge raveling, snags, and runs.

 - b.
 Dimensional instability.

 - c.
 Excess static discharge.

 - d.
 Loss of tuft-bind strength.

 - e.
 Loss of face fiber.

 - f.
 Delamination.

-3. Warranty Period: 15 years from date of Substantial Completion.
+3. Warranty Period: Limited Lifetime.

-2.1 CARPET TILE
+2.1 Carpet Tile CPT

-A. Basis of Design Product: CPT-1 (Field Color) Subject to compliance with requirements, provide Shaw Contract, Color at Work II Collection, Chromatone Tile 5T444, as detailed on drawings, or comparable product approved by architect.:
+- A. Basis of Design Product: Subject to compliance with requirements, provide Mannington Commercial, Moire Collection, as detailed on drawings, or comparable product approved by architect.:

-1. Colors: 2 colors as selected by Architect from manufacturer's full range 2.
-Pattern: As selected by Architect from manufacturer's full range 3.
-Construction: Multi-Level Pattern Loop 4.
-Fiber Type: Ecosolution Q 100 Nylon 5.
-Dye Method: 100% Solution Dyed 6.
-Gauge: 1/12 in 7.
-Backing: Primary - Synthetic; Secondary: Ecoworx Tile 8.
-Size 18" x 36" 9.
-Protective Treatments: SSP Shaw Soil Protection 10.
-Appearance Retention Rating: For Heavy Traffic.
+1. Color: As selected by Architect from manufacturer's full range

+2. Pattern: As selected by Architect from manufacturer's full range

+3. Construction: Textured Patterned Loop

+4. Fiber Type: Antron Legacy Type 6.6

+5. Dye Method: Solution /Dye

+6. Gauge 5/64

+7. Backing: Infinity 2 Modular

+8. Size 18" x 36"

+9. Applied Treatments: Soil-Resistance Treatment: Manufacturer's standard treatment, XGUARD Stain Resistance and ColorSafe Bleach Resistant

+10. Appearance Retention Rating: